CoMakery/algorand-security-token/README.md

 ## WARNING: Maximum Total Supply, Minting and Burning of Tokens

-The global variable `total supply` is set when the contract is created and limits the total number of tokens that can be minted.
+The global variable `totalSupply` is set when the contract is created and limits the total number of tokens that can be minted.

 **Contract admins can mint tokens to and burn tokens from any address.
 This is primarily to comply with law enforcement, regulations and stock issuance scenarios - but this centralized power could be abused.
 Transfer admins, authorized by contract admins, can also update the transfer rules at any moment in time as many times as they want.**